AveryMadness/MyFirstBlog-BackEnd/README.md

 * To test that postgres was installed correctly and is running, run ``createdb bvc-blog``
-	This creates a database named mydb.
+	This creates a database named bvc-blog which we will use for this application.
 * Then run ``psql bvc-blog`` to start the psql command line tool
 * We will create a superuser for the application to use to interact with the database.
 Run the following to create a user called 'postgres' with a password of 'postgres'.
 	``CREATE ROLE postgres SUPERUSER LOGIN PASSWORD 'postgres';``